simplicitesoftware/documentation/docs/documentation/operation/tomcat-operation.md

 <h2 id="platformupdates">Platform updates</h2>

 > **Note**: this chapter is not applicable when using our Docker images.
-When using such images the Simplicit&eacute;&reg; platform is always up-to-date in the latest images.
+When using such images the Simplicité&reg; platform is always up-to-date in the latest images.

 The Simplicité&reg; platform **must** be updated regularly, at least on its maintenance branch (see [versions](/lesson/docs/versions)), depending on the way it has been installed the processus may vary.